micropython/micropython/docs/design_guide.rst

     :param ~busio.I2C i2c_bus: The I2C bus the DS3231 is connected to.

-To include references to CircuitPython modules cookiecutter creates an entry in the intersphinx_mapping entry in the ``conf.py`` file located within the ``docs`` directory.
+To include references to CircuitPython modules, cookiecutter creates an entry in the intersphinx_mapping entry in the ``conf.py`` file located within the ``docs`` directory.
 To add different types outside CircuitPython you need to add more definition to intersphinx_mapping::